Updated 7 January 2022 with Q4 2021 data

 Pelosi’s Public Stocks Have Grown Substantially

-We estimate that the Pelosis’ public stock portfolio has grown by almost $66 million over two and a half years.
+We estimate that the Pelosis’ public stock portfolio has grown by almost $62 million over three years.
 Their 2019 public stock investments have an average 105 percent return (ROI), with 18 out of 28 listed stocks exceeding 50 percent ROI.
 In fact, all but two of Pelosi’s stock holdings from 2019 match or exceed the S&P 500 average ROI, which is around 10 percent per year.

 Specifically, Square Inc., Clean Energies Fuel Corp and Apple Inc. have all crossed the 300 percent ROI mark.
 Apple Inc. stock makes up the largest portion of Pelosi’s adjusted public portfolio, at a weighted return of 60 percent and almost $38 million in profit.
 Morningstar Inc., QUALCOMM Incorporated and Facebook Inc. also have high ROI, each passing 100 percent.
 These stocks, however, make up less than 3 percent of the portfolio.